 This exercise challenges strikers to adjust their body position and get into the right shape to make a shot after sprinting, sidestepping, and dribbling the soccer ball.

-Start the Assault course around 30 yards out from the goal, and start by sidestepping between the first zig-zag of cones.
+Start the Assault course around 30 yards from the goal, and start by sidestepping between the first zig-zag of cones.
 Next, the player will pick up a football and dribble around a slalom course.
-You can lay out as many cones as you think necessary and at varying distances for both the slalom and the side step course.
+You can lay out as many cones as you think necessary and at varying distances for both the slalom and the sidestep course.

-After you reach the end of the slalom, the player should revert back on themselves, sprinting with the ball back to a cone in the middle of the pitch, which they will loop around, take a touch, and have a shot at goal.
+After you reach the end of the slalom, the player should revert to themselves, sprinting with the ball back to a cone in the middle of the pitch, which they will loop around, take a touch, and have a shot at goal.